 — Ryan Markel (@ryanmarkel) January 15, 2014

-So, I’m dragging Amanda through watching the whole thing.6 We’re going somewhat slowly—at a rate of about an episode a night on average.
+So, I’m dragging Amanda through watching the whole thing. ((We tried including the kids at first, but the level of nightmare production for them was too great and had to switch to just us.))
+We’re going somewhat slowly—at a rate of about an episode a night on average.
 Right now, we’re about a third of the way through season three, and the show keeps getting better.
 I’m looking forward to catching up to things and then watching as they push ahead to the next incarnation of The Doctor this fall.

-I have some criticisms of the show, but overall it’s high-quality and quite enjoyable.7 At some point I may go back and start collecting some of the older serials as well to see if they have aged well.
+I have some criticisms of the show, but overall it’s high-quality and quite enjoyable. ((My chief complaint is a bit of an over-reliance on “monster of the week” episodes.))
+At some point I may go back and start collecting some of the older serials as well to see if they have aged well.
 But for now, it’s on through until I hit the 50th.
 I’ll probably tell you what I think as I go. :)